• Skip to primary navigation

-My name is Galloway, I teach at NYU, and I appreciate your time.
-I have 44 slides and 720 seconds.
-Let’s this candle.
+My is Scott Galloway, I teach at NYU, and I appreciate your time. have 44 slides and 720 seconds.
+Let’s light this candle.

 (Laughter)

-OK so for those of you who don’t know me, I’m actually a television store.
+OK so those of you who don’t know me, I’m actually a global television store.
 True story.
-I’ve had four TV series in last three years.
-Two of them have been canceled before they launched, and two were canceled within six weeks.
+I’ve four TV series in the last three years.
+Two of them have been canceled before were launched, and two were canceled within six weeks.
 Let’s recap.

-(Video) If we want to juice this thing, if we to put a cattle prod up the ass of economy.
-Bloomberg.
-The most trusted name in financial news. for long.
+(Video) If we want juice this thing, if we want to put a cattle prod up the ass of the economy.
+Bloomberg. most trusted name in financial news.
+Not for long.

-Andrew Yang: I’m going to do whatever I can this country of ours.
+Andrew Yang: I’m going to do whatever can for this country of ours.

-Scott Galloway: Jesus, come on, dude, you’re 0 for two.
+Scott Galloway: Jesus, on, dude, you’re 0 for two.

 (Video ends)

 Face for podcasting.
-So insight of the day.
-I’d like to be the first person to welcome you the last TED.
+So first of the day.
+I’d like to be the first person to welcome you to the TED.

 (Laughter)

 OK.
-By the way, it’s — what’s it called?
-What are we here for?
-“The Brave and Brilliant?”
-It’s clear that Chris is a frustrated soap opera producer.
+By the way, it’s clear — what’s it called? are we here for?
+“The Brave and the Brilliant?”
+It’s clear Chris is a frustrated soap opera producer.

 (Laughter)

-Essentially what have here is a telenovela where, after a night of unbridled passion between Gates and Malcolm Gladwell, they give birth to their bastard child, Simon Sinek.
+Essentially what we have here is a telenovela where, after night of unbridled passion between Bill Gates and Malcolm Gladwell, they give birth their bastard love child, Simon Sinek.

 (Laughter)

-OK, I start us with a question.
-Do love our children?
-Sounds like an illegitimate question, right?
-Well, I’m to try and convince you otherwise.
+OK, I us with a question.
+Do we love our children? like an illegitimate question, right?
+Well, I’m going to try and you otherwise.

-Essentially, as we down generations, we’re seeing that for the last two generations, people are making money on an inflation-adjusted basis.
-In addition, the cost of buying home, the cost of pursuing education, continues to skyrocket.
-So the purchasing power, the prosperity, is inversely to age.
+Essentially, as we go down generations, we’re that for the last two generations, people are making money on an inflation-adjusted basis.
+In addition, the cost of a home, the cost of pursuing education, continues to skyrocket. the purchasing power, the prosperity, is inversely correlated to age.
 Simply put, as we get younger, we’re away opportunity and prosperity from our youngest.
-The social contract that now no longer in place and for the first time in the US’s history, 30-year-old is no longer doing as well as his or her parents at 30.
-This is a breakdown in the fundamental agreement we have with any society, and it creates and shame.
+The social contract that is now no longer in place for the first time in the US’s history, a 30-year-old is no longer as well as his or her parents were at 30.
+This is a breakdown in fundamental agreement we have with any society, and it rage and shame.

 (Applause)

-As a result, people over the age 55 feel pretty good about America, but less than one in five people under the age of 34 very good about America.
-This creates an incendiary.
-Righteous movements, to our society end up becoming opportunistic infections because generally speaking, young people have a envy, they’re pissed off and they’re angry that they don’t enjoy the same spoils and that were provided to our generation.
+As a result, people over the of 55 feel pretty good about America, but less than one in five under the age of 34 feel very good about America. creates an incendiary.
+Righteous movements, cuts to our society up becoming opportunistic infections because generally speaking, young people have warranted envy, they’re pissed off and they’re angry that don’t enjoy the same spoils and prosperity that were provided our generation.

-A decent proxy for how much we value labor is minimum wage, and we’ve kept it purposely pretty low.
-If it had just kept with productivity, it’d be at about 23 bucks a share.
+A decent proxy for how much we value youth labor is minimum wage, and we’ve kept purposely pretty low.
+If it had just kept pace with productivity, it’d at about 23 bucks a share.
 But we’ve decided to keep it low.

 Out of reach.
 Median home price has skyrocketed to median household income.
-As a result, pre-pandemic, the mortgage payment was 1,100 dollars, it’s now 2,300 dollars because of acceleration in interest rates and the fact that the average home has from 290,000 to 420.
-By the way, the most expensive homes in world, based on this metric, are number three, Vancouver.
+As a result, pre-pandemic, the mortgage payment was 1,100 dollars, it’s now 2,300 dollars of an acceleration in interest rates and the fact the average home has gone from 290,000 to 420.
+By the way, the most homes in the world, based on this metric, are number three, Vancouver.
 Why?
-Because 60 percent the cost of building a home goes to permits. guess what, the incumbents that own assets have weaponized government to make it very for new entrants to ever get their own assets, elevating their own net worth.
-This is the transfer I’m going to speaking about.
+Because 60 percent the cost of building a home goes to permits. guess what, the incumbents that own assets have weaponized government make it very difficult for new entrants to ever their own assets, thereby elevating their own net worth.
+This is the transfer I’m to be speaking about.

 (Applause)

-This has resulted in an enormous transfer of wealth, where over the age of 70 used to control 19 of household income, versus people under the age of 40, used to control 12.
-Their wealth has been in half.
-This isn’t by accident, it’s purposeful.
+This has resulted in an enormous transfer wealth, where people over the age of 70 used control 19 percent of household income, versus people under age of 40, used to control 12.
+Their wealth has been cut in half. isn’t by accident, it’s purposeful.
 This is me at UCLA in 1987.
-I know first thought is I haven’t changed a bit.
+I know your first thought I haven’t changed a bit.

 (Laughter)

-This is also Silverio, who is the analyst who put together these slides.
-By the way, is 26.
-I did the math, just by virtue of her in this audience, it brings the average age of entire conference down 11 days.
+This is also Mia Silverio, who is the analyst put together these slides.
+By the way, Mia is 26. did the math, just by virtue of her being in audience, it brings the average age of the entire down 11 days.

 (Laughter)

 When I applied to UCLA, admissions rate was 76 percent.
-Today, it’s nine percent.
-I received a 2.23 GPA UCLA.
-I learned nothing but how to make bongs of household items and every line from “Planet of Apes.”
-And the greatest public school in the world, Berkeley, to let me in with a 2.27 GPA.
-And that’s higher ed is about.
-Higher ed is about taking unremarkable kids and giving them shot at being remarkable.
+Today, it’s nine percent. received a 2.23 GPA from UCLA.
+I learned nothing but how to make bongs out household items and every line from “Planet of the Apes.”
+And greatest public school in the world, Berkeley, decided to let me with a 2.27 GPA.
+And that’s what higher ed is about. ed is about taking unremarkable kids and giving them a shot at remarkable.

 (Applause)

-And every year it’s more expensive.
-Higher ed and homes and the ability — only is higher ed incredibly expensive, it’s not accessible. me and my colleagues are drunk on luxury, and I’ll back to that.
+And every year it’s gotten more expensive.
+Higher and homes and the ability — not only is higher incredibly expensive, it’s not accessible.
+Because me and my colleagues drunk on luxury, and I’ll come back to that.

-We’ve embraced the ultimate strategy.
-Me my colleagues in higher ed wake up every morning and ourselves the same question when we look in the mirror.
-How can I increase my while reducing my accountability?
+We’ve embraced the strategy.
+Me and my colleagues in higher ed wake up every and ask ourselves the same question when we look in mirror.
+How can I increase my compensation while reducing my accountability?

 (Laugter)

-And we have found ultimate strategy.
-It’s called an LVMH strategy, where we constrain supply to create aspiration and scarcity such that can raise tuition faster than inflation.
-And old people wealthy people have done the same thing with housing.
-All of sudden, once you own a home, you become very concerned with traffic, and you make sure there’s no new housing permits.
+And have found the ultimate strategy.
+It’s called an LVMH strategy, where we artificially constrain supply to create aspiration scarcity such that we can raise tuition faster than inflation.
+And old people and wealthy people done the same thing with housing.
+All of a sudden, once own a home, you become very concerned with traffic, you make sure that there’s no new housing permits.

-And here is a memo to my in higher ed: we’re public servants, not fucking Chanel bags.
+And is a memo to my colleagues in higher ed: we’re public servants, not fucking bags.

 (Applause)